-If you're not sure of something and don't understand the instructions in your owners manual, or you aren't sure that you should be unscrewing anything on the cabinet, by all means you should call someone for help.
-Here are some of the easiest things you can do to make sure your oxygen concentrator is working smoothly for years to come.
+If you're not sure of something and don't understand the instructions in your owners manual, or you aren't sure that you should be unscrewing anything on the cabinet, by all means, you should call someone for help.
+Here are some of the most natural things you can do to make sure your oxygen concentrator is working smoothly for years to come.

 Your oxygen concentrator is made to be run for long periods of time.
 It's recommended that you run the concentrator for no less than 30 minutes at a time.
 The quick shutting on and shutting off over time will cause unnecessary wear to the machine and can cause it to quit working long before it should.
 Depending on the brand, most oxygen concentrators are expected to work for years before they need any major repairs or replacements.

 Keep your unit away from water.
 Not only is it dangerous for this machine to come into contact with water, but it can cause it to stop working.
 Never take it with you when you take a bath.
 If you need to be taking continuous oxygen, make sure the rubber tubing stretches far enough so the concentrator can be out in the hallway while you bathe.
 Also, make sure water doesn't get into the rubber tubing.

 Like any other electronic, an it can break if it is dropped onto a hard surface.
 Don't try to pick up your home oxygen concentrator, which can weigh around 45 pounds, if you don't think you can.
 It's better to be safe than sorry, and have someone who trusts carry it from one place to the next where to wheels can't go, such as up and down stairs or from one house to another.
 Make sure your portable oxygen concentrator is in its carry bag when it is traveling with you, and make sure the straps on the carry bag aren't worn out.